iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 > The Johns Hopkins website has much more current data about Canada, which is disconcerting.
 Otherwise it's nothing but advice to stay home and wash your hands.
 Good advice, but no data = not useful.
 Edit: Kept it on my phone in case it became more useful.
 It didn't.
 Have now deleted it.<br> :date: __2020-05-15 16:44:33__

-> Good Not great but thank you!<br> :date: __2020-04-18 01:02:10__

-> You are missing the most important number The number of resolved cases People seeing the number of cases where people have pulled through gives us hope<br> :date: __2020-04-14 12:41:43__

 #### 1-star reviews